Dating Foundation Garments

 |

-The blue label containing both French and English defines it as post-1974, the year before Marks and Spencer moved into France.
+The blue label containing both French and English defines it as post-1974, the year before Marks and Spencer introduced French labelling for their foray into Canada.

 As mentioned elsewhere, cross-stitching is not just decorative, but a throw-back to the lacing of the traditional corset. |